What are the essential things to bring on a road trip? A road trip checklist for families

 No big bulky backpacks with all their toys.
 For short day trips, it’s best, if possible, to get down to one family day bag.
 We love Osprey for day bags including a drink pocket, but small enough it doesn’t weigh us down.

 If you’re hitting longer trail stops or hikes along your way, then check out our complete hiking with kids packing list.

 Quick meals don’t go wasting plastic cutlery, even if you’re getting take away we’ve got the whole family equipped now with their own straws for drinks and an easy set of cutlery – just give them a good sani-wipe down when you’re finished.
 We love these metal sets as we have a different colour for everyone!

-We love a padded blanket when we’re road tripping close to home and have space, but when road tripping overseas, we find these ultralight waterproof and sand-proof blankets do the trick perfectly well and are real space savers.
+We love a padded picnic blanket when we’re road tripping close to home and have space, but when road tripping overseas, we find these ultralight waterproof and sand-proof blankets do the trick perfectly well and are real space savers.